Jan with Bengal tiger cub

-Jan Martin McGuire was born in the foothills of the Rockies in Colorado.
+Jan Martin McGuire is known as an artist and naturalist who paints nature’s diversity.
+Born in the foothills of the Rockies in Colorado she developed an early love of the out of doors.
 As an inveterate tomboy she spent her days climbing trees, catching snakes and drawing the animals she loved.
 This love of nature stayed with her when her parents moved to Oklahoma when she was twelve.
 Recognizing her art ability, her parents encouraged her to pursue her calling by enrolling her in art classes at the local art museum.
 She continued her studies by majoring in fine art at the University of Tulsa.
 The curriculum of totally modern/abstract art soon stifled Jan however, and she quit to follow her own path.

-Since turning professional in 1982, Jan has exclusively depicted the nature and wildlife with which she holds such a bond.
-Known as an artist and naturalist who paints nature's diversity, she depicts African, Rainforest and North American subjects with equal expertise.
-Studying nature and its intricacies is a passion of Jan's.
+Since turning professional in 1983 Jan has exclusively depicted the nature and wildlife she holds such a bond with.
+She depicts Africa, Rainforest, and North American subjects with equal expertise.
+Studying nature and all its intricacies is a passion of Jan’s.
 She strongly believes that to depict nature in such a way as to evoke emotion from the viewer, the artist must experience all the nuances of the out-of-doors.
 To touch the velvety textures of moss, to smell the pungent spruces in a marshy bog, to let the whistling wind of the tundra lift your hair from your forehead - all these things must be inside an artist to be able to come out convincingly from the end of a paint brush.

-Working in Acrylic with ChromaColour paint on smooth masonite panel, Jan creates the fine details, textures and lighting that are the hallmarks of her work.
-Manipulating the paint with her brushes, sponges, Saran wrap and fingers, Jan creates lifelike renditions of fur, feathers, mosses and rocks.
+Working in Acrylic paint on fine cotton canvas, and once in a while on smooth masonite panels, Jan creates the fine details, textures and lighting that are the hallmarks of her work.
+Manipulating the paint with her brushes, sponges, saranwrap and fingers, Jan creates lifelike renditions of fur, feathers, mosses and rocks.
 The surrounding habitat is always scientifically correct, yet an artistic backdrop to the main subject of the wildlife she is depicting.
+Jan’s goal is for the viewer not to feel as if they are viewing a fine painting, but rather, that they are actually seeing and experiencing the scene itself.

 Career Highlights